maxsdw/vRap-js/README.md

 ### Define a new class

-Once the application enviroment has been created, you can start defining your clasess like this:
+Once the application environment has been created, you can start defining your classes like this:

         vRap.Actions.define( <namespace>, <atributes>, <statics> );